francofor/Naxos/README.md

 In such a case take care to replace the call to the above functions to the equivalent routines in the code.

-Compile the code with any C compiler.
+Run "make" to compile the Example_naxos.

 The tested code has been built with GCC.